World Wildlife Fund: Collaboration

-The organisation works on a number of global issues driving biodiversity loss and unsustainable use of natural resources, including species conservation, finance, business practices, laws, and consumption choices.
+The organization works on a number of global issues driving biodiversity loss and unsustainable use of natural resources, including species conservation, finance, business practices, laws, and consumption choices.
 Local offices also work on national or regional issues.

 WWF works with a large number of different groups to achieve its goals, including other NGOs, governments, business, investment banks, scientists, fishermen, farmers and local communities.
 It also undertakes public campaigns to influence decision makers, and seeks to educate people on how to live in a more environmentally friendly manner.
 It urges people to donate funds to protect the environment.
 The donors can also choose to receive gifts in return.

 In October 2020, WWF was named as one of the alliance partner's of Prince William's Earthshot Prize to find solutions to environmental issues.

 In March 2021, WWF announced an extension of its partnership with H&M to address sustainable supply chain practices.